Linear seesaw mechanism from dark sector: Phenomenology

 In the same spirit as~\cite{Casas:2001sr} one can give an approximate expression for extracting the ``Dirac'' submatrix in terms of the measured oscillation parameters as follows~\cite{Forero:2011pc,Cordero-Carrion:2019qtu},

 where $a$, $b$ and $c$ are taken to be real numbers, $m_\nu = {\rm diag}\left( {m_{1}},{m_{2}},{m_{3}}\right)$ is given by the light neutrino masses, and $U_{lep}$ is approximately the lepton mixing matrix determined in oscillation experiments~\cite{deSalas:2020pgw}.
 We assume the basis in which the charged lepton mass matrix is diagonal.
+From this expression it is clear that, given $m_\nu$ from oscillation measurements, one can fix $m_{D}$ in accordance with the corresponding mass scale ratio $\varepsilon / M$ so as to fit the oscillations.
+Likewise, concerning mixing parameters, one can choose the off-diagonal entries of $m_{D}$ to match the measured solar, atmospheric and reactor mixing angles.
+In fact, taking as a simple ansatz $M$ and $\varepsilon$ diagonal and proportional to identity, one sees that $m_{Dij}$ can be chosen so as to fit the observed mixing angles.

 The $\mu \to e\gamma $ decay amplitude involves the Feynman diagrams in Fig.~\ref{fig:figmuegFeyn}.
 There are two types of contributions, i.e. the charged-current (CC) contribution (left diagram) and a contribution arising from the dark sector (right diagram).
 In order to determine the CC contribution the key ingredient is the full lepton mixing matrix, which has a rectangular form~\cite{Schechter:1980gr,Schechter:1981cv}.
 Such rectangular mixing matrix describes not only the CC couplings of the light neutrinos, which gives a sizeable contribution due to the effective unitarity violation, of order $\left(\frac{m_{D}}{M}\right)^2$, but also the heavy mediator neutrino admixture in the left-handed CC weak interaction, of order $\left(\frac{m_{D}}{M}\right)$.
 We find that the CC light-neutrino contribution to the $\mu \to e\gamma $ decay can be sizeable, thanks to effective unitarity violation of the relevant coupling sub-matrix.
 Moreover, one has potentially large contributions also due to the exchange of the six sub-dominantly coupled heavy quasi-Dirac states, that can lie at the TeV scale, or even lower.